hamidgh83/simple-api/README.md

 * **public directory** contains the public files that are visible to the web server
 * **src** contains controllers, services and repositories of the application

+### Dependencies and packages

+The projects requires **PHP 7.4** and uses two main packages one for making queries to the database and another for sending HTTP requests to call the APIs.

 ### Installation

 To install the application first clone the project and change to the directory.